|life span|| |

 Give Tibetan mastiffs a yard to roam and protect and they'll be pleased-they usually don't mind spending time alone.
 Though, that yard must be fenced in: "A traditional, secure fence is an absolute must-have.
 Tibetan mastiffs will wander," Chambliss says.
 These dogs are known escape artists and may learn to open a door or gate by watching a human do it.
 They're just that clever!
 Because of their sneaky tendencies, it's important to microchip your Tibetan mastiff.

 Breeders say that the Tibetan mastiff may be quiet during the day, but he has a tendency to bark at night.
 "Tibetan mastiffs are very vocal and have a deep bark that carries," Chambliss says.
 "Keeping them inside prevents issues with neighbors."
 But take note: A crate is not an acceptable option for these dogs.
 Their instinct is to watch over their home, and caging them keeps them from doing so.
 This can lead to anxiety and undesirable behaviors.

 With that double coat, they thrive in cooler and even cold weather and tend to be more active as the temperature drops.
 They also make good indoor companions and will curl up by the fire or fan, depending on the season.

 When training the Tibetan mastiff, it's important to be positive and never punitive.
 "Training a Tibetan mastiff must be done with positive reinforcement only," Chambliss says.
-“They learn directly by watching and experiencing life and so when someone uses force and dominance, the Tibetan mastiff translates that into using force and dominance when he wants something.
-It can create a very dangerous scenario.”
+She says this clever breed learns directly by watching and experiencing life, so being positive and patient will teach them to behave in kind.

 - Legend has it that Marco Polo once encountered a Tibetan mastiff and said it was "tall as a donkey with a voice like a lion."